-On an annual basis, the Vice President, CSO completes a comprehensive review of the ASP in conjunction with the City of Dallas Streetcar Representative, addresses needed updates, and ensures that the ASP is compliant with 49 CFR Part 673 and the TxDOT SSO Program Standard.
-Upon final certification, the Vice President, CSO reviews the final ASP with the President & Chief Executive Officer, City Manager, ensuring that all signatures (including City Council approval) are included on the approval page of the ASP.
+On an annual basis, the Vice President & CSO completes a comprehensive review of the ASP, addresses needed updates, and ensures that the ASP is compliant with 49 CFR Part 673 and the TxDOT SSSO Program Standard.
+Upon final certification, the Vice President & CSO reviews the final ASP with the President & Chief Executive Officer, ensuring that all signatures (including Board of Directors approval) are included on the approval page of the ASP.